 If you've ever been confused and overwhelmed about getting started with Webpack and asset compilation, you will love Laravel Mix.

-node & npm
+Install node & npm

 Before triggering Mix, you must first ensure that Node.js and NPM are installed on your machine.
 Download and install version for your system.

-The only remaining step is to install Laravel Mix & theme's package dependencies.
+When you're good with node & npm, the only remaining step is to install Laravel Mix & theme's package dependencies.
 You'll find a package.json file in the root of your directory structure.
 The default package.json file includes everything you need to get started.
 Think of this like your composer.json file, except it defines Node dependencies instead of PHP.